Elijer/garden/content/blog/Projects/3D Annotation.md

 });
 ```

-This seemed to work, although when I opened things up in two tabs, it seemed like the javascript execution (and therefore the event listeners) was paused for the inactive window; I would see the updates to the cursor positions, but only when I used that tab.
-This behavior isn't consistent with another [[Eco Mog |websocket project of mine]].
-I'm not sure what's causing it.
-In hindsight, I should have called up a friend to test this locally.
-However, my roommate wasn't home, and I was itching to see if this worked, so I decided to deploy it and test the cursor syncing between my phone and laptop.
+This sort of worked.
+When I opened up two tabs of the project, it seemed like the javascript execution was paused until that window was active.
+This made it hard to tell how it would behave if two people opened it on separate machines.

+> This behavior isn't consistent with another [[Eco Mog |websocket project of mine]], making me wonder if there's an issue with my websocket logic

+I went ahead and deployed it so I could try to test this functionality between my computer and my phone.

-Once deployed, I realized that in order for my server's file server to work, I would need to configure a Docker volume.
+Once I deployed, I realized that for my server's file server to work, I needed to configure a Docker volume.
 This should be pretty easy in theory, but I also realized I hadn't thought through the file storage at all when jumping in, and I had some pretty basic questions about what architecture to go with:
 - Should I save the files on the server, or use a file storage platform like S3?
 - What is the ideal user flow of file uploading?
-If the files are all there, should there be a directory of active projects, or should you just upload and get redirected to a route just for that 3D model?
+If the files are all there, should there be a directory of active projects, or should users get redirected to a route for every newly uploaded 3D model?

 Much of the Sunday was gone at this point.
-It seemed like a good time to go pause and go on a bike ride, so I left these questions for a later time.
+It seemed like a good time to pause and go on a bike ride, so I left these questions for a later time.

 With websockets and careful spatial math, I could build this into a useful object annotation tool.
 While working on it, I realized that the things I would like to improve are: